Highlanders (professional wrestling): Personal life

-Murray, a graduate of Clemson University, and his girlfriend Gina have a son named Ian who was born on 4 February 2008.
-The pair met in Cincinnati, Ohio, where they both reside.
+Murray, a graduate of Clemson University, now works in aviation management and is a single father raising his son, Ian and a daughter, Sophia.
+Rory makes limited wrestling appearances and is signed to Think Ink Signatures out of New York.
+In his spare time Rory can be found boxing or doing canvas painting.
+Rory now resides in a rural area outside of Cincinnati, Ohio.

 Robbie married Rhonda in 2003, and they have a son named Treyton, born on 27 April 1996.

 The Highlanders both have Scottish designed tattoos, of which some represent their families.

-On the live, 27 March 2008 episode of TNA Impact!, Robbie was in attendance at the Impact Zone and was shown on camera (under his real name to prevent a WWE/TNA lawsuit).
+On the live, 27 March 2008 episode of TNA Impact!, Robbie was in attendance at the Impact Zone and was shown on camera (under his real name).
 This reportedly had a WWE official calling him and ordering that he leave immediately, which he did.
-The event was mere days prior to WrestleMania weekend when both companies were in the Orlando area.
-Robbie lost his $5,000 Wrestlemania paycheck due to the appearance.
+The event was days prior to WrestleMania weekend when both companies were in the Orlando area.
+Robbie lost his $5,000 WrestleMania paycheck due to the appearance.
 Robbie later said in an interview that "I was very unhappy in WWE, and in retrospect I think it was kind of my way to get fired."